AshtonSBradley/FGPEexamples.jl/README.md

 <img src="/media/3dquenchtrap.gif" width="600">

-## Quench in a 3D with harmonic confinement along z
+## Quench in 3D with harmonic confinement along z

 A [3D quench into 1D parabolic confinement](https://ashtonsbradley.github.io/FGPEexamples.jl/html/3dquenchslab.html) shows some of the rich dynamics as vortices are nucleated, interact with each other and with phonons, and decay.
-Download this repository and run the examples to see the Kibble-Zurek mechanism animation.
+Download this repository and run the examples to see the Kibble-Zurek mechanism in action!

 <img src="/media/3dquenchslab.png" width="600">